felixlopz/hubrise-test-task/content/docs/en/billing-accounts.md

 1. Fill in the information required under **Billing details**.
 1. Click **Update**.

-For more information, see section [Update Billing Information](#update-billing-information).
+For more information, see section [Update Billing Information](/docs/payment#update-billing-information) of the Payment page.

 ## Add a Payment Method